davidjpfeiffer/chat-application/README.md

 # Chat Application

-A socket-based desktop chat application written in C#
+A socket-based desktop chat application

 ### About